|This is an unofficial version.

 "confidential contract" means a contract referred to in section 39; (« contrat confidentiel »)

 "highway" means any public road, street, lane, or other public way or communication; (« route »)

-"licence" means a licence issued under section 30; (« permis »)
+"licence" means a licence issued under section 30, and includes a licence issued in response to an appeal under section 27; (« permis »)

 "minister" means the member of the Executive Council charged by the Lieutenant Governor in Council with the administration of this Act; (« ministre »)

 "order" means an order made by the superintendent under section 23, 41 or 43, and includes an order referred to in any of those sections that is made in response to an appeal under section 27; (« ordre »)

 "railway" means a railway, to which the legislative authority of the province extends, that a railway company owns, or proposes or is authorized to construct or operate and includes all railway lines, sidings, stations, depots, wharves, rolling stock, equipment, stores, real and personal property and works connected with the railway and any bridge, tunnel or other structure that the railway company owns or proposes or is authorized to construct; (« chemin de fer »)